darekaze/apollo-nexus-prisma1/README.md

 apollo-server-micro + typescript + prisma-nexus => ⚡️
 ```

-Simple template using `apollo-server-micro` with Typescript feat. `nexus` & `prisma`.
+Some random awesome project made with `apollo-server-micro` with Typescript feat. `nexus` & `prisma`.

 ## Development

 ### With `docker-compose`

-> tbd
+Install [DockStation](https://dockstation.io/) for running docker compose.
+Trust me, it's easier to manage the whole thing.

+Alternatively, you can still use cli to run `docker-compose` (Instruction to be added)..

 ### With `micro-dev` (temp)

-You can run this locally with `yarn dev`.
+You can run this locally with `yarn dev`, but still need to run Docker locally to host prisma.

 ## Deployment

-> To be added since prisma is a bit hard to deploy..
+> To be finalized since prisma is a bit tricky to deploy..